marckean/marcseparation/_docs/12-report_contradictions.md

 ![report_contradictions3](../blobs/reportcontradictions/report_contradictions_sat_1.png)

-- As it states here, Alex works from home five days a week including Saturday mornings.
+- As it states here, Alex works from home five days a week **including Saturday mornings**.

 ![report_contradictions3](../blobs/reportcontradictions/report_contradictions_sat_2.png)

-- Then a little later in the report, it clearly states that both Victoris and Bec looks after the kids on Saturday mornings
+- Then here (a little later in the report), it clearly states that both **Victoria** and **Rebecca** looks after the kids on Saturday mornings.

 ![report_contradictions3](../blobs/reportcontradictions/report_contradictions_sat_3.png)

 - This one confirms that every week, Alex is **not** working from home on Saturday mornings
+- This conflicts with number 12

 ![report_contradictions3](../blobs/reportcontradictions/report_contradictions_sat_4.png)

 - This is one is totally incorrect as **Rebecca** has no family relation at all with Andrew Kyngdon.
+- This one conflicts with 23 where says that both **Victoria** & **Rebecca** looks after the kids on Saturday mornings, whereas here it clearly states that Rebecca looks after the kids **every Saturday**

 ![report_contradictions3](../blobs/reportcontradictions/report_contradictions_sat_5.png)

+- This one states that Bec looked after the kids **most** weekends.
+- This one conflicts with 86, does Rebecca look after the kids **most** weekends, or **every** weekend?
+Which one is it?

+This is a lot of conflicting information with this one.

 ### Kids and their voices